-The grant scheme is funded by the UK Government through the UK Shared Prosperity Fund.
-The UK Shared Prosperity Fund is a central pillar of the UK Government's Levelling Up agenda and provides £2.6 billion of funding for local investment by March 2025.
+• The grant scheme is funded by the UK Government through the UK Shared Prosperity Fund (UKSPF).
 The Fund aims to improve pride in place and increase life chances across the UK investing in communities and place, supporting local business, and people and skills.
-For more information visit: https://www.gov.uk/government/publications/uk-shared-prosperity-fund-prospectus